Mental Health Foundation warning over distressing TikTok video

 The Mental Health Foundation has issued a warning to Kiwi parents and caregivers over a distressing video circulating on social media.

-Footage that appears to show a man dying of suicide has been shared on TikTok, a social media platform, has also been copied and shared on other social media platforms.
+Footage that appears to show a man dying from suicide has been shared on TikTok, a social media platform, has also been copied and shared on other social media platforms.

 Foundation chief executive Shaun Robinson said there was "no reason whatsoever" to share the concerning video.